ifahimkhan/LearningCompose/README.md

 ## Building the project
 * Every feature is easy to follow.
 * Clone the project, the `3.0` branch has the latest code.
+* Clone the project,see all the branch.
+* Clone the project, the `2.0` branch has the latest code.
 * To learn and implement from the beginning, start with a new project.